zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

    ):
     ```

-1. Under the comment **Define an agent that sends an expense claim email**, add the following code to create an Azure AI Agent definition for your agent (be sure to maintain the indentation level):
+1. Find the comment **Define an agent that sends an expense claim email**, and add the following code to create an Azure AI Agent definition for your agent (be sure to maintain the indentation level):

     ```python
+   # Define an agent that sends an expense claim email
    expenses_agent_def = await project_client.agents.create_agent(
        model= ai_agent_settings.model_deployment_name,
        name="expenses_agent",